angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 Both GitHub Pages and Cloudflare Pages serve `/blog` from `blog.html` in this situation, and `/blog/my-article` from the folder.
 The start page stays `index.html`, and so does the start page of each locale (for example `en/index.html` with the base href `/en/`).

-One difference between the two hosts is worth knowing: GitHub Pages answers an old address with a trailing slash like `/blog/my-article/` with its `404.html`.
+GitHub Pages answers an old address with a trailing slash like `/blog/my-article/` with its `404.html`.
 For a prerendered Angular app, that's usually your app shell, so visitors still see the right page, but crawlers get a 404 status.
 As long as you never linked your pages with a trailing slash, that's nothing to worry about.